Conduct Bodies and Forums

 d.
 Formal Hearings

 The student conduct body for formal hearings: the associate deans of student life (or designee) serves as the chair/non-voting capacity and selects the hearing panel from a pool of: faculty members appointed by the provost and vice president for academic affairs, students appointed by the Student Government Association, and administrators appointed by the dean of students (or designee).
 The chair selects one faculty member, one student, and one administrator to hear each case that does not involve violations of the Gender-Based Misconduct Policy.
 For cases involving violations of the Gender-Based Misconduct Policy, students will not serve on the hearing panel.
 Rather, the chair will select three panel members from the pool of faculty members and administrators, and only those faculty and administrators who have completed additional training in the area of gender-based misconduct will be eligible to serve in such cases.
-Hearings may also include an Investigator, an NYIT staff member appointed to review the case and present findings to the student conduct body.
+Hearings may also include an Investigator, a New York Tech staff member appointed to review the case and present findings to the student conduct body.
 Formal hearings:

-- Require the student conduct body to call relevant witnesses to provide information regarding the alleged violation.
+- Require the student conduct body to call relevant witnesses to provide information regarding the alleged violation

-- Allow the presence of an advisor who does not act as a legal representative.
+- Allow the presence of an advisor who does not act as a legal representative

-- Will be recorded by NYIT only.
+- Will be recorded by New York Tech only

-- Require that a decision letter be sent to the student within 15 business days from the conclusion of the student conduct body's deliberation and final decision.
+- Require that a decision letter be sent to the student within 15 business days from the conclusion of the student conduct body's deliberation and final decision